-Mirantis Container Cloud deploys Ceph on the baremetal and Equinix Metal based managed clusters using Helm charts with the following components:
+Mirantis Container Cloud deploys Ceph on baremetal-based managed clusters using Helm charts with the following components:

 - Rook Ceph Operator

 A storage orchestrator that deploys Ceph on top of a Kubernetes cluster.
 Also known as

 Deploying and managing a Ceph cluster based on provided Rook CRs such as

 Orchestrating the state of the Ceph cluster and all its daemons.